 - Gentle retinoid or Estée Lauder ANR or SkinMedica TNS.

-- Dry/very dry → Rénergie Night / Neocutis Riche / Augustinus Bader.
+- Dry/very dry → Rénergie Night / Neocutis Riche / Augustinus Bader The Rich Cream.

-- Twice weekly: exfoliating acid night (skip retinoid that night).
+- Twice weekly: an exfoliating-acid night (skip retinoids that night).

 Ingredient guide (plain English)

-- Retinoids (retinol/retinal): improve texture, lines, tone; use at night, moisturise after.
+- Retinoids (retinol/retinal): help improve texture, the look of fine lines, and uneven tone; use at night and follow with moisturizer.

-- Vitamin C (L-AA or stable derivatives): brightens + defends; morning under SPF.
+- Vitamin C (L-ascorbic acid or stable derivatives): brightens and helps protect against environmental stress; use in the morning under SPF.

-- Ceramides: repair the skin barrier; crucial in winter or after actives.
+- Ceramides: help repair and maintain the skin barrier—especially helpful in winter or when using strong actives.

-- AHAs/BHAs: smooth texture and unclog; 1–3 nights/week, not with retinoids the same night.
+- AHAs/BHAs: help smooth texture and clear congestion; use 1–3 nights a week and avoid layering with retinoids the same night.

 Which is better—rich night cream or serum